thepetk/oblit/README.md

 `oblit` currently supports two types of commands:

-- `serve`: serves the messages that the sender wants to share over a TCP socket connection.
+- `serve`: serves the messages that the sender wants to share over a socket connection.

 ```
 oblit serve --help